kristoff-it/zig-okredis/README.md

 - Add all RESP3 types
 - Design Zig errors
 - Add safety checks when the command is comptime known (e.g. SET takes only 2 arguments)
-- More support for stdlib types (buffer, hashmap, ...)
+- More support for stdlib types (buffer, hashmap, bignum, ...)
 - Better connection handling (buffering, ...)
 - Support for async/await
 - Pub/Sub